- Search The Registry

 - Teacher’s Forum

 - Street Team Youth Programs

 - Creating Support

 *The Georgia Infirmary was chartered on Christmas Eve, 1832.

-Located in Savannah, GA this was the first hospital established for Blacks in America.
+Located in Savannah, GA, this was the first hospital for Blacks in America.
 A few weeks later, on Jan.
 15, 1833, Richard F. Williams, president, presided over the hospital's first organizational meeting.
-The hospital was established for the "relief and protection of aged and afflicted Negroes."
+The hospital was established to " relieve and protect aged and afflicted Negroes."

-Today, (over 189 years later) the infirmary now fully integrated is an outpatient service called the Georgia Infirmary Day Center for Rehabilitation.
+Today (over 189 years later), the fully integrated infirmary is an outpatient service called the Georgia Infirmary Day Center for Rehabilitation.